ryosuzuki/homepage/README.md

 Convert PDF to JPG with https://ezgif.com/pdf-to-jpg/

 Step 2:
-Run `node static/projects/convert.js directory slide`
+Run `node static/projects/convert.js [directory] slide`

 Step 3:
 Then, you can get `slide-01.jpg`, `slide-02.jpg`, `slide-03.jpg`, ....

 Step 4:
 Create `slide-original` directory and put them into it

+Step 5:
+Run `mkdir static/projects/[name]/slide`

+Step 6:
+Run `node static/project/resize.js static/projects/[name]/slide-original slide`

+Step 7:
+Then, you can get the resized paper images

 ## Prepare for the Videos